Bay of Baku

 Bay of Baku (Baku Bay) is a natural harbor of the Baku port and local yacht club, on the southern shore of the Absheron Peninsula and on the western shore of the Caspian Sea.

 Description

-It has an area of 50 km² and a coastline of 20 km.
+It has an area of 50 km^{2} and a coastline of 20 km.
 The bay is bordered by Sultan Cape in the east, Shikh Cape on the south-west and the islands of Qum, Dash Zira and Boyuk Zira in the south and south-east.
 These islands are part of the Baku Archipelago which lies mostly within the bay.
 These characteristics make it an ideal place for a harbor.
 There lies Baku Boulevard on the seashore.
 During severe storms with high winds, the height of the waves in the bay can reach 1–5 m.